Wednesday, August 13, 2025

 Train Diaries, Day 2.
 8/13/25

-One of the best things about the train is the conversations you get to have with people you wouldn’t ordinarily sit down to a meal with.
+One of the best things about the train is the conversations you have with people you wouldn’t ordinarily sit down to a meal with.
 People behave as if they aren’t on the internet (because they’re not!
 They’re on the train!)
 On the internet, people say mean things.
 And other people click like on the mean things.
-And so on until we’re all trying to keep our sanity by using the Plum Village App.
-(Side bar about internet trolls: I heard something on the radio the other day about someone who calls with people who leave mean comments online to ask if they are okay.
+And on and on it goes until we’re all so discouraged and trying to keep our sanity by using the Plum Village App.
+(Or is that just me?).
+Side bar about internet trolls: I heard something the other day about a guy who calls people who leave nasty comments online to ask if they are okay.
 I sort of want that job.
 Checking in on the trolls.).
 But back to the train.
 I haven’t heard the president’s name uttered aloud even once, which is refreshing.
 We talk about other stuff.
 I think about other stuff.

 Today I’m wondering where all of the Amish people are going.
 Maybe 30% of the coach section of the train is Amish people.
 The babies are super adorable in their black bonnets.